-- 1. On the SIP Configuration page (Figure 2-14), make sure that the Register with a SIP Server parameter is not selected. - On the Button Configuration page (Figure 2-15 and Figure 2-16), type the IP address of the remote device that you want to contact into a Keypad or Call Button field (in either Speed Dial Mode or Security Dial Mode).
+2. On the Button Configuration page (Figure 2-16 and Figure 2), type the IP address of the remote device that you want to contact into a Keypad or Call Button field (in either Speed Dial Mode or Security Dial Mode).